Arbiter09/OmniAssist-AI/docs/getting-started/overview.md

 # Overview

-## What is HelixDesk AI?
+## What is OmniAssist AI?

-**HelixDesk AI** (also known as **SupportX AI Assist**) is an intelligent IT support automation system that uses artificial intelligence and multiple AI agents working together to automatically resolve IT tickets.
+**OmniAssist AI** (also known as **SupportX AI Assist**) is an intelligent IT support automation system that uses artificial intelligence and multiple AI agents working together to automatically resolve IT tickets.

 ## The Problem We Solve